zendesk/samson/README.md

 ### How?

 [app/jobs/deploy.rb](app/jobs/deploy.rb) holds the heart of the deploy service.
-It sshs to admin01\*, changes directory to the parameterized project name (e.g. "CSV Exporter" -> "csv_exporter"), ensures the repository is up-to-date, and then executes capsu.
+It sshs to admin01\*, changes directory to the parameterized project name (e.g. `CSV Exporter` -> `csv_exporter`), ensures the repository is up-to-date, and then executes capsu.

-Pub-sub streaming is done through redis and a separate controller (StreamsController) that allows both web access and curl (TODO) access.
+Pub-sub streaming is done through redis and a [separate controller](app/controllers/streams_controller.rb) that allows both web access and curl (TODO) access.
 A [subscriber thread](config/initializers/redis.rb) is created on startup that handles writing messages to each individual stream.
 Since Redis subscription blocks, it is difficult to work with ActionController::Live.
 [1]

-This project is currently deployed on Heroku so it makes extensive use of threads, hence the requirement on JRuby.
+This project is currently deployed on Heroku and makes extensive use of threads, hence the requirement on JRuby.

 To run: